On large Sidon sets: Linearity and hyperplanes

 \begin{cor} Let $M$ be a Sidon set in $\binvn{t}$.
 Then there exists a Sidon set in $\binvn{t-1}$ of size $\frac{\abs{M} + \lin{M}}{2}$. \end{cor} \begin{proof} Use \corref{cor:HyperplaneLin} and note that $M+b$ is Sidon too. \end{proof}

 \begin{cor} Let $F:\binvn{n}\to\binvn{n}$ be an APN function.
-Then there exists a Sidon set in $\binvn{2n-1}$ of size $2^{n-1}+\frac{\lin{F}}{2}$. \end{cor} \begin{proof} Direct consequence of \propref{prop:LinOnSetAndGraphCoincide} and \corref{cor:HyperplaneSidonFromLin}. \end{proof} In the next section, we will apply this corollary to several highly linear APN functions.
+Then there exists a Sidon set in $\binvn{2n-1}$ of size $2^{n-1}+\frac{\lin{F}}{2}$. \end{cor} \begin{proof} Direct consequence of \propref{prop:APNGraphSidon}, \propref{prop:FourierEqualsWalsh}, and \corref{cor:HyperplaneSidonFromLin}. \end{proof} In the next section, we will apply \corref{cor:main} to several highly linear APN functions.
+But first, as an interesting application, we use it to give an upper bound on the linearity of APN functions.

-Not so much is known about an upper bound of the linearity of APN functions (see \cite[Section 5.2]{Carlet2018}).
-An APN function $F\colon \binvn{n} \to \binvn{n}$ cannot have linearity $2^n$, see \cite{CarletBook2020}.
+Not so much is known on that topic (see \cite{Carlet2018}) apart of that an arbitrary APN function $F\colon \binvn{n} \to \binvn{n}$ cannot have linearity $2^n$ for $n\geq 3$ (\cite[p.
+424]{CarletBook2010}).
 For certain classes of APN functions smaller bounds are known.
+In \cite{Carlet2021Gamma} a bound is given, that holds for all \textbf{known} APN functions.
+But it is open if it is valid for \textbf{all} APN functions.
 If $F$ is a quadratic APN function then its linearity is $\leq 2^{n-1}$ (see \cite{Carlet2018}).
 Here quadratic means that all component functions have degree $2$, or, in other words, the function $x\mapsto F(x+a)+F(x)+F(a)+F(0)$ is linear for $a\in\binvn{n}$.
-We will give an interesting application of \corref{cor:main} to improve the bound on the linearity of arbitrary APN functions.
+Let us formulate a general upper bound: